sematext/docs/docs/logs/search-through-the-elasticsearch-api.md

     out,
-2.  the *hits* object that includes information about returned results (total count and maximum score) and of course the *hits* array, which includes the returned documents (10 by default),
+2.  the *hits* object that includes information about returned results (total count and maximum score) and of course the *hits* array, which includes the returned log events (10 by default),
 3.  the *aggregations* object that includes aggregations results if we've used aggregations in our query